4GeeksAcademy/master-javascript-programming-exercises/exercises/147.3-ObjectToArray/README.md

 ## 📝 Instructions:

-1. Write a function called `convertObjectToList` that converts a literal object into an array of arryas, like this:
+1. Write a function called `convertObjectToList` that converts a literal object into an array of arrays, like this:

-## Example:
+## 📎 Example:

 ```js
 let output = convertObjectToList({name: "Holly", age: 35, role: "producer"});